Bug report #240

 The file INSTALL, in source for qgis 0.8.0 preview 1, refers to ./configure script that is missing in the package.
 The global effect is been unable to recompile qgis from source.

-#2 Updated by anonymous - about 14 years ago
+#2 Updated by anonymous - over 14 years ago

 - Resolution deleted (